apache/beam/playground/frontend/README.md

 ### Docker

 The app is deployed to production as a Docker container.
-You can also run in in Docker locally.
+You can also run it in Docker locally.
 This is useful if:

 1. You do not have Flutter and do not want to install it.
 2. You want to mimic the release environment in the closest way possible.